aestimosolver/aestimo/README.md

 License
 -------

-Aestimo is Copyrighted by (C) 2013-2020 AestimoSolver group.
+Aestimo is Copyrighted by (C) 2013-2022 AestimoSolver group.
 This software is distributed under the terms of the GNU General Public License v3, see ~/COPYING file or http://www.gnu.org/copyleft/gpl.txt .
 This means that everyone is free to use, change, share and share the changes.

 Sefer Bora Lisesivdin is the initiator of the project, large contributions have since been made by Robert J. Steed and Hamza Hebal.
-For the full list of contributors, see ~/AUTHORS.
+For the full list of contributors, visit [related webpage.](https://www.aestimosolver.org/authors.html)

 Get Help
 --------
 Before asking any question, please visit http://www.aestimosolver.org to read many tutorials which includes many important examples.
-Same tutorials are included in your /doc folder.
+Same tutorials are included in your /tutorials folder.

-To ask a question to other possible users please send your question to email address: aestimo-users@googlegroups.com
+To ask a question to other possible users please send your question as an [new issue](https://github.com/aestimosolver/aestimo/issues/new/choose) on GitHub.
+Also, please look [previous issues](https://github.com/aestimosolver/aestimo/issues) before creating a new one.

 Download and Installation
 -------------------------